University of Bridgeport: Naming and development

-Founder and first President Everett Cortright and Dr. Alfred Civillion Fones chartered the Junior College of Connecticut in November 1927 to expand the academic opportunities for local Connecticut youth.
+Founder and first President Everett Cortright and Alfred Civillion Fones chartered the Junior College of Connecticut in November 1927 to expand the academic opportunities for local Connecticut youth.
 It was the first junior college chartered in the Northeastern United States.
 Cortright, the former superintendent of schools in Bridgeport and a professor of education at Columbia University, knew there was a great desire for higher education, given there were no colleges easily accessible to people in the region.

 On the twentieth anniversary of the Junior College of Connecticut in 1947, the governor of Connecticut chartered the institution as a four-year university with authority to grant the baccalaureate degree.
 By that time, the P.T.
 Barnum estate at Seaside Park had been purchased.
 The Junior College of Connecticut was retained and the College of Arts and Sciences and the Colleges of Business Administration were established at once.
 These were followed soon after by the Colleges of Nursing, Education and Engineering.
 The legislature of Connecticut acknowledged the school's growth by renaming the institution "University of Bridgeport" in 1947.

 The university's merger with the Weylister Secretarial Junior College of Milford, Connecticut, afforded additional expansion.
 The school became a division of the Junior College of Connecticut, as did the Fones School of Dental Hygiene which, at its inception in 1949, was the only such school in Connecticut and the second in New England.

 The school began awarding master's degrees in 1951.
 Under President James Halsey, the university was among the first American universities to enroll a significant number of international students.
 In 1953, Arnold College merged with and was incorporated into the College of Education.
 Founded in 1886, Arnold was the oldest co-educational school of physical education in the United States.
-It was directed for many years by Dr. E. Herman Arnold, an eminent and pioneering educator.
+It was directed for many years by E. Herman Arnold, an eminent and pioneering educator.

 The university had moved all of its operations from its Fairfield Avenue location to the campus at Seaside Park by 1950.
 There it occupied 22 acres of land that now has grown to 52 acres.
 An enrollment of almost 3,500 students included the first influx of international students.
 The university awarded its first master's degree in 1951 and its first doctoral program in Educational Leadership in 1979, and added a Ph.D. degree program in Computer Science and Engineering in 2006.
 Two terminal, professional, alternative medicine programs in Chiropractic and Naturopathic Medicine were established in 1991 and 1996 respectively.
+The naturopathic medicine program was discontinued in 2019.